Impact

 Scope of Action

-Now in the second decade of the Project, we see our main areas of work, as summarized below:
+Now in the second decade of the Project, the International Collaborative encompasses these main areas of work:

 Home improvement and transformed lives of women